-11.2 Is there a system of appeals against administrative decisions in terms of the relevant mining legislation?
+12.2 Is there a system of appeals against administrative decisions in terms of the relevant mining legislation?

 There is a system of administrative appeals provided for in the general administrative law, which also applies to mineral activities.
-The Mining Code also contains some specific rules on this matter (namely, without limitation, for the exercise of the rights of opposition and/or challenge to the requests for award of mineral rights).
+The Mining Code also contains some specific rules on this matter (namely, without limitation, for the exercise of the rights of opposition and/or challenge to the requests for the award of mineral rights).

-12 Constitutional Law
+13 Constitutional Law

-12.1 Is there a constitution which has an impact upon rights to conduct reconnaissance, exploration and mining?
+13.1 Is there a constitution which has an impact upon rights to conduct reconnaissance, exploration and mining?

 Yes.
-The Constitution of the Republic of Angola sets forth that natural resources are exclusively owned by the State, who determines the terms under which they may be exploited.
+The Constitution of the Republic of Angola sets forth that natural resources are exclusively owned by the State, which determines the terms under which they may be exploited.

-12.2 Are there any State investment treaties which are applicable?
+13.2 Are there any State investment treaties which are applicable?

-The Angolan National Assembly has approved bilateral investment treaties between Angola and various countries, such as Cuba, Germany, Italy, Namibia, Portugal, Russia, South Africa, Switzerland and the United States.
+The Angolan National Assembly has approved bilateral investment treaties between Angola and various countries, such as Cape Verde, Cuba, France, Germany, Italy, Mozambique, Namibia, Portugal, Russia, South Africa, Spain, Switzerland, the United Kingdom and the United States.

-13 Taxes and Royalties
+14 Taxes and Royalties

-13.1 Are there any special rules applicable to taxation of exploration and mining entities?
+14.1 Are there any special rules applicable to taxation of exploration and mining entities?

-The Mining Code provides for special rules on taxation of mineral activities, from which we highlight the following:
+The Mining Code provides for special rules on the taxation of mineral activities, from which we highlight the following:

-- a) an industry-specific industrial tax rate of 25% (lower than the general industrial tax rate of 30%); - a number of additional costs and expenses may be deductible to determine the taxable income, such as all the authorised exploration, evaluation and reconnaissance costs; and - a surface fee (ranging from US\$2 to US\$40 per square kilometre).
-These figures are doubled in the event of extension of the exploration period.
+- a) an industry-specific industrial tax rate of 25% (lower than the general industrial tax rate of 30%); - a number of additional costs and expenses may be deductible to determine the taxable income, such as all the authorised exploration, evaluation and reconnaissance costs; - c) a surface fee (ranging from US\$2 to US\$40 per square kilometre).
+These figures are doubled if the exploration period is extended; and - d) royalties (see below).